Gloria (the WeirdFish Lady) is an author, international speaker

 Please don’t go cage diving with Great Whites – this is only training these incredible creatures to associate food with humans – and can lead to future problems.’

-We presently have three books available to different age groups
+We presently have four books available to different age groups

 to help everyone understand the importance of protecting Planet Earth and its Oceans.